How to Avoid Holiday Scams

 Fake Contest Alerts

 Many scammers use telemarketing to tempt consumers with prizes from fake contests.
 Be very skeptical if you get a call out of the blue about winning a big ticket item like a luxury vacation.
 Don’t put down a deposit or provide the caller with any personal data.
 The call is likely a scam, especially if you can’t recall entering the contest.
-Similarly, scammers may utilize these same techniques to solicit personal information with cell phone text messages, asking the recipient to call a toll-free number.
+Similarly, scammers may utilize these same techniques to solicit personal information with cell phone text messages.
 Be sure to alert children, seniors and others who may not be cell phone savvy about these types of scams.

 Naming a Star

 It may sound appealing to have your loved one’s name immortalized in the night sky, but it’s not really going to happen.
 You are simply paying for a plaque – not an actual star.
 These types of services have been around for a while, but consumers still fall into the trap.
-The truth is, the International Astronomical Union is the only organization that names stars, and it does not open the opportunity up to the public.
+The truth is, the International Astronomical Union is the only organization that names stars.
 You would be much better off making a gift or spending your money in another manner.